 Yes.
 They are still a litigant in person.
 This point was decided by the Court of Appeal in the case of Agassi v Robinson The key word is litigant.
 A litigant who engages a barrister to represent them at a hearing is not an advocate in person but is still a litigant in person.

-I will be appearing as advocate at a Case Management Conference.
-Can I correspond with the Direct Access barrister instructed by the litigant in person on the other side before the hearing?
+I will be appearing as advocate at a hearing.
+Can I correspond with the Direct Access barrister instructed by the litigant in person on the other side, before the hearing?

-Although barristers do not conduct correspondence it has always been recognised that barristers and other advocates should, where possible, be in touch before a hearing to clarify and, if possible, narrow the issues, and for that purpose may send documents related to their work as advocates such as authorities, skeleton arguments, case summaries, draft orders etc. to each other in advance of the hearing.
+Although barristers do not conduct correspondence it has always been recognised that barristers and other advocates should, where possible, be in touch before a hearing to, where possible, clarify and/or, narrow the issues, and should inform the advocate on the other side of any legal authorities they intend to rely on, and, for that purpose, may send documents related to their work as advocates such as authorities, skeleton arguments, case summaries, draft orders etc. to each other in advance of the hearing.

-Although barristers do not conduct correspondence it has always been recognised that barristers and other advocates may need to be in contact immediately after a hearing in order to agree the wording of the court's order where the court has asked counsel to draft it, and for that purpose may send drafts to each other.
+Although barristers do not conduct correspondence it has always been recognised that barristers and other advocates may need to be in contact immediately after a hearing in order to agree the wording of the court's order where the court has asked counsel to draft it, and for that purpose may send drafts to each other before sending the agreed draft to the court.
 But beyond matters such as these you should not continue communication with the barrister for the litigant in person but rather should send correspondence to the litigant in person.

 This page was lasted updated in April 2017.
 Disclaimer